gulpworkflow/static-starter/README.md

 ## Installing a new project
 ##### Step 0—Navigate to where you would like your project to be located
-Open the terminal(we prefer iTerm) and navigate to the correct location
+Open the terminal (we prefer iTerm) and navigate to your desired location

 ```
 cd you/can/go/anywhere